MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/How-to-Debug-Scripts-in-Windows-PowerShell-ISE.md

 ```

 ### Remove a breakpoint
 Removing a breakpoint deletes it.
-If you think you might want to use it again later, consider [disabling]() it instead.
+If you think you might want to use it again later, consider [Disable a Breakpoint](#disable-a-breakpoint) it instead.
 Right-click the line where you want to remove a breakpoint, and then click **Toggle Breakpoint**.
 Or, click the line where you want to remove a breakpoint, and on the **Debug** menu, click **Toggle Breakpoint**.
 The following script is an example of how to remove a breakpoint with a specified ID from the Console Pane by using the [Remove-PSBreakpoint](https://technet.microsoft.com/library/4c877a80-0ea0-4790-9281-88c08ef0ddd6) cmdlet.

 ``` PowerShell
 # This command deletes the breakpoint with breakpoint ID 2.